SeboLab/IOS_Task/readme.md

-# Interactive IOS Scale for Multiparty Interactions: A Measure of Interpersonal Closeness with Multiple Interactants
+# Interactive IOS Scale for Multiparty Interactions (IIMI): A Measure of Interpersonal Closeness with Multiple Interactants

 > Open-Source Code Release for
 > *"Ice-Breaking Technology: Robots and Computers Can Foster Meaningful Connections between Strangers through In-Person Conversations"*